brandonjamesmarshall/website-v2/src/runes-in-48-hours.md

 Visit the following page to download the latest index, choosing the latest version (as of this writing is 0.18): [https://ordstuff.info/indexes/](https://ordstuff.info/indexes/)

-Be sure to select the file that includes **without** because for Runes, we don't need the sat index and this will only waste time and space.
+If you're only wanting to deal with Runes, choose the file that includes **without** to save time and space.
+If you plan to also inscribe on specific sats, then choose the **with** option.

 You'll need to use a torrent app like TransmissionBT to download this file.
 After you download it, you'll need to unzip it, after which you'll be left with a file called something like `index-0.18-without-838791.redb`.